Jacksonville Jaguars Odds

 Jaguars Props

-Player props are wagers on a single player, and they're tied to a single stat found in the box score for a game or even the whole season.
+Player props are wagers on a single player, and they're tied to a single stat found in the box score for a game or even the entire season.
 These are among the most fun to bet on, especially if you're already playing fantasy football and like the player-specific focus it offers.
-Check out a hypothetical example below:
+Here are two examples from below:

 Jaguars Futures